|Directory • Offices • Campus/Parking Maps • Calendars • UT Direct • Search • Sitemap|

 |UT Home > Transfer Students > Transfer Credit > Common Transfer Credit Issues >|

-In addition to coursework parallel to the first two years of university study, community colleges offer curricula designed to provide students with immediately marketable career skills.
+In addition to coursework parallel to the first two years of university study, community colleges offer certificate programs and Associate of Applied Science degrees designed to provide students with immediately marketable career skills.